PikachuPenial/Infoholic/README.md

 Released on <i>3/21/2022</i>

-Three new stats added.
+Three new stats added

-Fixed bugs when entering sandbox, mod still does not work in sandbox though, just no more console flooding :)
+Fixed bugs when entering sandbox, mod still does not work in sandbox though, just no more console flooding

 ---
 </details>